-Period prepared: How to be ready when Mother Nature visits
+Period hacks: How to be prepared when Mother Nature visits

 Know the signs

 There are lots of ways to tell when you are about to get your period.
 Finding yourself a little bit moodier today?
 Having a slight headache?
 Craving odd foods?
-These are all signs that Mother Nature is on her way.
-It is extremely important to listen to these—as well as other signs—to know when you are getting your period.
+These are all signs that your period is on its way.
+It is important to listen to these—as well as other signs—to know when you are getting your period.
 Every body is different, so pay attention to the signals your body gives you before your next period.

 Always have a supply

 It's the worst feeling ever when you get your period and reach into your stash only to discover that it's empty.
-Even if it isn’t that time of the month yet, go and buy more.
+Even if it isn’t that time of the month yet, go and buy more tampons, pads, etc. if you're running low.
 It’s better to be extra prepared than not prepared at all.
 After all, a girl can never have enough tampons, pads and pantyliners.

 Emergency bags are ev-ery-thing